erinosb/bash_workshop_project/instructions.md

 Since you're taking a bash scripting class, you decide to write a script that will allow a user to pick an organism, pick a gene family (or families) and then receive as output a series of fasta files, one for each transcription factor family.
 Each file will contain the sequence of each gene in that family (in the organism selected).

+You decide to write a script called generateFactorFastas.sh that anyone in your lab can use to automate this process.

+## Write a script

 Write a script called generateFactorFastas.sh